 Threatened & Endangerd Species

-Threatened and endangered species of the Everglades include:
+Threatened and endangered species of Florida Bay include:

 - American Alligator

-Threatened wildlife includes species, subspecies, or isolated populations that are likely to become endangered in the near future unless steps are taken to protect and manage the species and/or its habitat for its survival.
-A species, subspecies, or isolated population is considered endangered that is, or soon may be, in immediate danger of extinction unless the species or its habitat is fully protected.
+"Endangered" species are in danger of becoming extinct throughout all or the majority of its range while a "threatened" species is one that is likely to become endangered in the near future.
 Each species must be listed on the Federal list of endangered and threatened species before it can receive protection under the Endangered Species Act.
 The ESA was enacted in 1973 to conserve and set up recovery plans for listed species and associated habitats.

 Federally listed as endangered, the manatee (Trichechus manatus laterostris) is a large, slow-moving, plant-eating aquatic mammal.
 Its distribution is determined primarily by water temperature as manatees cannot survive long in water below about 63 °F (17 °C).
 In Florida, manatees often migrate into warm spring-fed rivers or near the heated discharges of power plants during winter months.
 As offshore waters warm in late spring and summer, manatees move out into shallow fresh, brackish, and seawater habitats.

-For more information on the numerous threatened and endangered species in Florida, visit the Florida Fish and Wildlife Commission's Imperiled Species List.
+For more information on the numerous threatened and endangered species in Florida, visit the Florida Fish and Wildlife Commission's List of Florida's Imperiled Species.